Hundreds Take to Toronto Streets to Call for Justice for Communities Abused by Canadian Mining

 (Toronto) National human rights, faith, and labour organizations along with concerned Torontonians rallied in Toronto to call for a Ombudsperson with the power to investigate corporate abuses abroad.
 The Canadian Ombudsperson for Responsible Enterprise (CORE) was created last month, 15 months after its first announcement, but its proposed powers were stripped.
-Sheri Meyerhoffer, a former lobbyist with the Canadian Association of Petroleum Producers, was named to the post, sparking disappointment and outrage across the country.
+Sheri Meyerhoffer, once a lobbyist with the Canadian Association of Petroleum Producers, was named to the post, sparking disappointment and outrage across the country.
 There are many dozens of documented cases of human rights abuses carried out by Canadian mining companies around the world.

 “This is a classic bait-and-switch by the government – promise one thing, deliver another.
 It is pathetic that in 2019, not only do Canadian companies continue to export human rights and environmental abuses, but worse, the Canadian government refuses to do anything that will actually address the problem,” explains Cory Wanless, a lawyer with Klippensteins, who is representing Mayan Qʼeqchiʼ people in Guatemala against Canadian mining giant Hudbay Minerals and its subsidiary HMI Nickel Inc.